sachinsshetty/sachinsshetty/README.md

 ## Hi there 👋 🙋‍♀️ 🧙 👩‍💻 🌈

 I am a Full Stack Software Cloud developer with 5+ years of professional experience in Web Development, Android Apps and Data Engineering.
-Actively looking for Full Stack Senior Developer Roles in Germany (Remote and On-Site)
+Actively looking for Java Full Stack Senior Developer Roles with Docker and AWS in Germany (Remote and On-Site)

-Currently I am building a Micro-service architecture based on ReactJS + SpringBoot for interactions in Autonomous Vehicle's complex interaction.
+Currently I am building a Micro-service architecture based on ReactJS + SpringBoot + Docker + AWS for interactions in Autonomous Vehicle's complex interaction.
 [Revive](https://github.com/sachinsshetty/revive)

 ### Projects